 Summary

-Read the full fact sheet- Epilepsy is a common condition of the brain in which a person experiences recurrent unprovoked seizures.
+Read the full fact sheet- Epilepsy is a common condition of the brain where a person experiences recurrent unprovoked seizures.

 - Epilepsy most commonly begins in childhood or in older adulthood, although it can begin at any age.